 What is the difference between a Honeynut squash and a Butternut squash?
-Learn why you might want to consider the Honeynut for your next recipe.
+Learn why you might want to consider the sweet Honeynut for your next recipe.

 Somewhere along the way the Butternut squash became one of the two most popular squash varieties along with the acorn.